HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   )
 }}

 Our hunch this is a combination of CSS frameworks including these properties and a dislike of how fonts are rendered slightly bolder on macOS (variable font grades to the rescue!)
-It would be interesting to return to these properties in the 2023 fonts chapter.
+It would be interesting to return to these properties in the 2023  Fonts chapter.
 Perhaps it is also time to put these properties on a standards track?
 The demand is clearly there.

 ## Variable fonts